verasige/Multiple_Myeloma/README.md

 England, United Kingdom

 December 2020
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This file contains instructions to run the multiple myeloma model we have created.
+This repository contains the code for the preliminary mathematical FBA model for the multiple myeloma project.